rdilweb/docs/docs/libraries/picklecore.md

 ### Netlify

-Netlify is perfect for deploying PickleCore.
-The setup is quite easy - just set the command as `gem update && gem install bundler && bundle exec jekyll build` and set the deploy folder to `_site`!
+Netlify is perfect for deploying PickleCore sites.
+The setup is quite easy - just set the command as `gem install bundler && bundle exec jekyll build` and set the deploy folder to `_site`!

 ## Customization